auca/com.388/Project.md

 * Add proper styling for all pages
 * Add client-side JS code to check for errors or to dynamically update content with [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming))
+* Turn it into SPA (Single-Page-Application) with React
 * Add [Kubernetes](https://kubernetes.io), [Docker](https://www.docker.com) or [Vagrant](https://www.vagrantup.com)
   support